If you’ve ever done any woodworking projects, you know that having the right saw is essential to creating high-quality, professional results.

 With track saws of varying sizes, you can tackle any project with accuracy and precision!
-For thicker materials like 2¾ inches thick, opt for a 8¼-inch blade.
+For thicker materials like 2¾ inches thick, opt for an 8¼-inch blade.

 If something thinner such as 1 inch is what your job calls for – reach for the miniature version equipped with 4½-inch blades.
-And if tackling everyday projects be sure to grab one boasting 6½-inch blades that will take on items up to two inches in thickness.
+And if tackling everyday projects be sure to grab one boasting a 6½-inch blade that will take on items up to two inches in thickness.

 A track saw with speed settings can help you get the job done right, regardless of what wood type or thickness you’re cutting.

-This handy feature allows users to easily dial between 2,000 and 5,000 rpm depending on their project needs – perfect for soft woods like pine plywood at a higher setting and dense materials such as locust or walnut requiring less RPMs while avoiding burn marks.
+This handy feature allows users to easily dial between 2,000 and 5,000 rpm depending on their project needs – perfect for softwoods like pine plywood at a higher setting and dense materials such as locust or walnut requiring fewer RPMs while avoiding burn marks.

 Anti-kickback features in select models add an extra layer of safety from potentially unpredictable situations that could arise when reducing blade rotation speeds.

-Track saws with adjustable bevels are the ultimate in versatile power tools, taking care of 90 degree square cuts as well as those tricky 45-degree angles.
+Track saws with adjustable bevels are the ultimate versatile power tools, taking care of 90-degree square cuts as well as those tricky 45-degree angles.